superpck/angular-clarity/README.md

 # Angular-Clarity

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5, [AngularJS](https://angular.io/) version 7.2.7 and [Clarity Design System](https://vmware.github.io/clarity/news) by VMware version 1.1.1
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6, [AngularJS](https://angular.io/) version 7.2.10 and [Clarity Design System](https://vmware.github.io/clarity/news) by VMware version 1.1.2

 ## Install
 - git clone https://github.com/superpck/angular-clarity
 - cd angular-clarity
 - npm install
+- npm audit fix --force
-- Run `ng serve` for a dev server.
+- Run with command `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+- or Run `ng serve --port 4201 --open` for define another port.

 ## Code scaffolding